Coffee Toffee Ice Cream

 • Sugar – Just a cup of granulated sugar.

-• Vanilla – I always use Watkin’s Vanilla.
+• Vanilla Extract – I always use Watkin’s Vanilla.

 • Coffee – You’ll need 1 cup of strong coffee.
 Cold brew or espresso would be best, but any strong coffee will work too.

-• Toffee – When the ice cream is finished churning, you’ll add chopped up toffee bars.
-I used Heath Bars.
+• Toffee – When the ice cream is finished churning, you’ll add chopped-up toffee bars.
+I used Heath candy bars.

 How to temper eggs: